David Altmejd Prélude pour un nouvel ordre mondial

 Altmejd’s fused forms evoke metamorphosis, growth and decay, and often visualise transformation processes.
 Animals and humans frequently mutate, as in Nocturne no 1, where human hands mould the whale’s flesh, a creature that features in many ancient mythologies.
 The unctuous, carbon-like matter of the body is akin to the prima materia, which is the primitive formless base of all matter, similar to chaos, the quintessence or aether.
 This sculpture seems to embody the regenerative force of nature, with a cosmic egg embedded in its back and a diamond–carbon in a different state–illuminating the world.
 It can be read as a metaphor for the splendour and enigma of the cosmos.
 Other enigmatic beings emerge, like the figure Ève, with its shimmering and venomous green face, evocative of witches, ogres, goblins and trolls.
 This green also resembles the iridescent colour of scarab beetles, revered in Ancient Egypt—creatures that also find their way into the artist’s drawings.
 Blending reality and imagination, Altmejd often employs myths and legends to explore nature.
 These allusions tap into ancient human perceptions of nature as a powerful and unpredictable force.

 The intertwining of humans and animals also echoes the ideas of the Swiss psychoanalyst Carl Jung (1875-1961), who held that animals are exalted beings, or the ‘sacred’ part of a person’s mind.
 He believed that they were much closer to a secret, natural order than humans, and thus nearer to the ‘absolute knowledge’ of the unconscious.
-Unlike people, animals adhere to natural laws that transcend good and evil, which he considered to be a form of superiority.
-Jung’s investigation into how our ‘animal nature’ might be a psychic source of renewal and wholeness.
+Unlike people, who are bound by moral constructs of good and evil, animals adhere to natural laws, which Jung considered a form of superiority.
+He explored how our ‘animal nature’ could serve as a psychic source of renewal and wholeness.

 These themes are reflected in the artist’s mixed-media drawings, which are neither preparatory studies nor working sketches.
 The matrixes reference space-time grid distortions and the theory of special relativity, while also invoking, in another sense, the transfer techniques of classical sculpture.
 But by virtue of being hand- drawn, the grids are imperfect.
 At times, they are punctured, caught in a vortex or distorted, creating glitches in the space-time continuum.
 The images in the drawings are fantastical and uncanny, arcane and vivid.
 Cryptic, undecipherable symbols represent the ‘language of the unconscious’.